 To claim a reasonable value for a personal injury, the first and foremost document the law considers is the medical records of the injured.
 Medical charts would mirror all the medical encounters of the claimant right from the emergency room visit till the case comes for trial.
 Medical records in layman’s terms are the medical database of an individual.
 It contains information like date and time of injury, diagnostics performed, treatments obtained, EMS report, accident report, etc.

 Primarily, the evidence from medical records aid the attorneys to prove the proximity of the injury case.
-It helps the legal community to understand the nature and extent of the injury, and suffering and pain experienced by the injured person.
+It helps the legal community to understand the nature and extent of the injury, and emotional distress endured by the claimant.
 Moreover, medical bills and medical notes are essential tools to determine the compensation in most of the personal injury cases.
 This would help both the plaintiff’s attorney and the insurance claim adjusters to evaluate the injury claims.

 Now with your understanding of medical charts and their importance in a personal injury lawsuit, it’s the perfect juncture to discuss medical chart review.
 Also called medical record review, it is the process of analysis and filtering out relevant data from the pre-recorded medical chart of a patient.
 A review of medical records by an expert medical record reviewer is valuable in a personal injury claim.
 A precise medical record review report reveals medical evidence that would shoulder the arguments of the personal injury attorney in the court.
 Sailing through this blog, you would understand how imperative a medical chart review is in personal injury cases.